Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 ![Using channels](using-channel.png)

 A coroutine that sends (produces) information is often called a producer, and a coroutine that receives (consumes) information is called a consumer.
-Coroutines can send information to the same channel, and coroutines can receive data from it:
+Several coroutines can send information to the same channel, and several coroutines can receive data from it:

 ![Using channels with many coroutines](using-channel-many-coroutines.png)

-> When many coroutines receive information from the same channel, each element is handled only once by one of the
-> consumers.
-Handling it means removing this element from the channel.
+When many coroutines receive information from the same channel, each element is handled only once by one of the consumers.
+Handling it automatically means removing this element from the channel.
->
-{type="note"}

 You can think of a channel as similar to a collection of elements (the direct analog would be a queue: elements are added to one end and received from another).
 However, there's an important difference, unlike collections, even in their synchronized versions, a channel can _suspend_ `send()` and `receive()` operations.
 This happens when the channel is empty or full, in case the channel size might be constrained, and then it can be full.

 `Channel` is represented with three different interfaces: `SendChannel`, `ReceiveChannel`, and `Channel` that extends the first two.
 You usually create a channel and give it to producers as a `SendChannel` instance so that only they can send it to it.
-You give a channel to consumers as `ReceiveChannel` instance so that only they can receive from it.
+You give a channel to consumers as a `ReceiveChannel` instance so that only they can receive from it.
 Both `send` and `receive` methods are declared as `suspend`:

 ```kotlin